dmadison/Pro_Micro_USB-A/README.md

 This repository was forked from [the original SparkFun Pro Micro repository](https://github.com/sparkfun/Pro_Micro).
 The board has been modified to use [a USB-A](https://en.wikipedia.org/wiki/USB_hardware#Connectors) connector.

+For more information, see [the blog post on PartsNotIncluded.com](https://www.partsnotincluded.com/sparkfun-pro-micro-with-usb-a/).

 Repository Contents
 -------------------